wenlxie/wenlxie.github.io/_posts/2021-06-03-auditbeat-deadlock.md

 User can't run sudo in their container

 ## Debug
-* There are lots of cron and sudo processes stuck in D stat
+* There are lots of cron and sudo processes stuck in D status

 ![](/assets/2021-06-03-auditbeat-deadlock-phenomenon.png)

 * Check the process’s stack.
 Sudo and cron process will send audit logs through netlink to auditbeat, but they stucked, and then become to D state.

 ```
     [<0>] audit_receive+0x28/0xc0
     [<0>] netlink_unicast+0x197/0x220